PBozmarov/Scotland_Segmentation_Sparse_Labels/README.md

 We use both machine learning and deep learning models and compare their results using 5 test statistics - balanced_accuracy, recall, precision, f1, standart accuracy.

-ML models we use: * LightGBM
+ML models we use: LightGBM , XGBoost, Random Forest.

-                  * XGBoost
-                  * Random Forest
-DL models we use we use:  * UNet architecture
+DL models we use we use:  UNet architecture.

 Results: Our best deep learning model outperforms our best machine learning model (LightGBM) as it has higher test results.
 In addition, when we saw how the